 Target Group: is the students in each school in roughly the bottom quartile (25%) of performance based on the prior year’s test results, along with any students who scored less than proficient on that year’s DLM alternate assessment.

 Lowest group: in the context of the school and district report cards means the bottom quartile of students based on assessment results unless the bottom quartile comprises fewer than 20 students.
 In that case, additional students are added to the group until it has 20 members or comprises 50 percent of the ranked students, whichever threshold is reached first.

 Scale Score: a measure of student performance on a state assessment that takes into account the number and difficulty of test items answered correctly.
-The scale is applied to all students taking the assessment in a particular subject at a particular grade level, making it possible to compare scores from different groups of students or individuals within a given year and over time.
+For example, the scale is applied to all students taking the assessment in a particular subject at a particular grade level.
+This makes it possible to compare scores between individuals or different groups of students in that grade for a given year or over time.

 The Target Group Preview Dashboard is designed to help schools identify their lowest performers so they can close their own “gaps” between these students and the rest of the student body.
 Schools should strive to narrow these gaps by implementing policies and procedures that will best serve the students most in need of support while also improving opportunities for all students.
 This dashboard explicitly highlights exactly which students need the most support.

-Educators and administrators seeking to identify students for educational interventions should pay close attention to students in the “High” probability category since many are likely to be in the next year’s target group (who again, will have their outcomes scored as a priority area in subsequent years).
+Educators and administrators seeking to identify students for educational interventions should pay close attention to students in the “High” probability category since many are likely to be in the next year’s target group (who again, will have their outcomes scored as part of the report card).

 How recent is this data?

 The Target Group Preview dashboard is not live, but its data files are updated regularly.
 See the date of the latest data download in the top left portion of the page (under the Data Filter button).
 Please note that only one year of data, the current year, displays at a time.